 The last decades of the 19th century also saw a rush for territory in the Pacific, with France, Germany and Britain – and the USA in Hawaii – taking possession of different island groups.

-In inner Asia, too, mutual fears between Russia, occupying ever more territory in central Asia, and Britain, in India, led to diplomatic manoeuvring.
+In inner Asia, too, mutual fears between Russia, occupying ever more territory in central Asia, and Britain, in India, led to diplomatic maneuvering.
 This was given the label, “the Great Game”.
 It was only when the rise of Germany as a military power caused both Russia and Britain to fear her more than each other, that tensions subsided.
 The outcome was that they agreed that Afghanistan become a British protectorate, while control of Persia (Iran) be divided between them.

 By the end of the century, the European nations (along with the USA) had divided almost the entire world between them.
 Only a few countries still retained their independence, and this often only in a formal sense.
 China, though still ruled by her emperors, was prostrate, with different European powers having a controlling interest in different parts – the huge country had only been spared occupation by them because of he jealousies between them.
 Siam (Thailand) was formally independent, but it was weak and vulnerable.
 Ethiopia had beaten off an Italian attempt at conquest, but remained backward and irrelevant to the wider world.
 The Ottoman Empire remained largely intact outside Europe, but European powers exercised a controlling influence over many areas: Egypt and the Sudan (Britain), Libya (Italy), Syria and Lebanon (France), the sheikdoms of the Persian Gulf (Britain).